KeenanMcConkey/CPEN221-2016-RestaurantDB/README.md

 ## Notices

-A credit for this project idea goes to the instructors of CPEN 221 for Fall 2016.
+All credit for this project idea goes to the instructors of CPEN 221 in Fall 2016.
 Some example code was provided by the instructors to get us started but the majority of code is our own.
 See `instructor_description.md` for orignal project outline given by the instructors.

+**NB:** The original repository for this project was deleted as the course moved on to its next year.
+The code contributions from each group member have not been preserved.

 #### Created by Keenan McConkey and Glyn Finck for CPEN 221 Fall 2016